 HACCP: Hazard Analysis and Critical Control Point.
-Refers to a U.S. Food and Drug Administration-developed approach to ensuring the safety of food.
+Refers to an approach developed by the U.S. Food and Drug Administration to ensure the safety of food from its raw state through processing and consumption.

 HDH: Houston Department of Health.
 Refers to a regulatory agency that oversees food safety compliance for the City of Houston.